sriumcp/docs/docs/tutorials/traffic-engineering/mirroring.md

 === "subject"

     Create the `subject`.
-Note that even though variant 2 of `httpbin` is yet to be created, the subject already specifies both the variants.
+Note that even though variant 2 of `httpbin` is yet to be created, the subject already specifies this variant.
+It also omits variant 1 since this does not affect the routing configuration.

     ```shell
     cat << EOF | kubectl create -f -